Proposal: Efficient State Machine Usage Through Taxation

 In TEA Project, we have public services (which is similar to jury duty in normal civil society) where mining nodes perform tasks where no one is supposed to pay for but must be done for public security purposes.
 Remote attestation is the most common example of this type of public service.
 The revenue that global state maintainers receive as part of their maintainer income is used to pay for this service.

 If the state maintainer’s income doesn’t cover the public service amount owed, then we’ll take funds from the genesis block miner reward reservation to cover the shortage.
-On the other hand, if there is an mount left over after paying out all public services, this profit is then given as a dividend to all the global bonding curve investors (stakers) who own the global tokens.
+On the other hand, if there is an amount left over after paying out all public services, this excess amount is then given as a dividend to all CML node runners.

-As a developer, you will be free to define your own business model.
+A developer is free to define their own business model.
 To reduce the cost, we’d advise using the least possible state memory and store it there as short of a duration as possible.
 Besides the memory tax, other costs include the hosting service fee and the global txns fee.

 Memory tax and the maintainer’s Harberger tax are two important tokenomic rules in the TEA Project.
 It helps improve the efficient use of public resources, while also letting rewards accrue back to the community members.
 We’re interested on your opinions on this new taxation model and invite your discussion in our Telegram group.